BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

 Player type will only be changed when using card that will change identity permanently, ie, [CULPRIT, ACCOMPLICE] and when CULPRIT get catched.
 ********************************************
 How to use the program:
-  step 1: First enter the number of players of the match. step 2: Then enter the name one by one. step 3: Player can play the game by enter their choose.
-And the game goes on.
+  step 1: Enter the number of players of the match. step 2: Enter the player's name one by one. step 3: Player can play the game by enter their choose.
+And the game goes on until finished.

 Player creating order:
   For example in the player naming section: